bbauska/TUMx-DWAPNx/README.md

 Welcome to the next part of our lesson on data visualization!

-This time we\'re going to talk about DOM and SVG.
+This time we&apos;re going to talk about DOM and SVG.

 DOM stands for the Document Object Model